-- House Captains from Year 6 visit all other classes weekly to discuss the Theme of the Week and to lead a Reflection time on Moral and Values-based themes - Year 5 pupils are provided with the opportunity to be "Play Supporters" and "Peer Mediators" in the KS1 playground - Readers from year 5 and 6 supporting Pupils in the lower year groups. - Positive role models in EY are chosen by the teachers to promote good behaviour
+- House Captains from Year 6 visit all other classes weekly to lead 'Mindful Moments' to promote mindfulness and emotional wellbeing - Year 4 and 5 pupils are provided with the opportunity to be "Safety Prefects", "Play Supporters" and "Peer Mediators" - Positive role models in EY are chosen by the teachers to promote good behaviour - House Captains develop leadership skills and act as excellent role-models for their peers (BV4) - Play Supporters and Peer Mediators are enabled to take positions of real responsibility in supporting younger pupils

-Our Behaviour Policy outlines a very positive approach using 'Dojo Rewards' linked to House Teams and the use of stickers in EYFS.
+Our Behaviour Policy outlines a very positive approach using 'House Points' linked to House Teams and the use of stickers in EYFS.
 Good choices are celebrated as part of the Friday celebration assembly.
 The consequences of poor behaviour are also made very clear.